bio-ontology-research-group/deepgo/README.md

 * evaluation.py script is used to evalutate the performance of the FFPred, GOFDR and our method.

 ## Running
-* Download all the files from http://deepgo.bio2vec.net/data/ and place them to data folder
+* Download the data file from http://deepgo.bio2vec.net/data/data.tar.gz and extract data folder
 * Install ncbi-blast program on your system (blastp command should be available)
 * run predict_all.py script with -i <input_fasta_filename> arguments
 * See the results in results.tsv file

 ## Data
-* data.tar.gz - This archive contains data used to compare GOFDR, FFPred and our method.
+* eval_data.tar.gz - This archive contains data used to compare GOFDR, FFPred and our method.
-* http://deepgo.bio2vec.net/data/ - The files required to run predict_all.py script
+* http://deepgo.bio2vec.net/data/data.tar.gz - The files required to run predict_all.py script

 The online version of DeepGO is available at http://deepgo.bio2vec.net/

 [1]: https://doi.org/10.1093/bioinformatics/btx275